achmelev/lilac/docs/web/markdowns/reference.markdown

 There are three different kinds of macros in lilac:

-**Constant macros**
+**Macro constant statements**

-Those are just shortcuts to reduce the amount of type work necessary to define a constant.
+Those are just shortcuts to reduce the amount of type work necessary to define a [constant](#constant-statements).

-For example, the following macro class reference:
+For example, the following macro class reference statement:

 	::lilac
 	const classref String java/Lang/String;